Welcome!

 Work worries

-certain.
-I go to make the boss a coffee and she sings out Oh its okay I've already done that, and he likes mine cause I don't make it too strong like you.
+I recently got a new job as a PA for a CEO.
+I like it so far.
+However the receptionist is getting on my nerves big time.
+She always seems to do the jobs IM meant to do, JUST before I get a chance to do them - to try and make me look bad I’m fairly certain.
+I go to make the boss a coffee and she sings out “Oh its okay I’ve already done that, and he likes mine cause I don’t make it too strong like you.”
 She makes little remarks like commenting on how I do things, and how if it was her doing it, she would do it such and such a way.
-She will come up and tell me how to do my job, or how I should have to stay back just like her because she 'puts in such an extra effort.'
-Um no, it's not my problem that I'm organised enough to get my work done on time and she is flustered and has to stay back an hour.
-I don't get paid any overtime yet she somehow manages to make it look like she is the saint for 'working so hard.'
-I'm sick of her trying to trample over me and possibly take my job.
-I do help her when I can but it's not my responsibility to baby her if shes not finished.
+She will come up and tell me how to do my job, or how I should have to stay back just like her because she ‘puts in such an extra effort.’
+Um no, it’s not my problem that I’m organised enough to get my work done on time and she is flustered and has to stay back an hour.
+I don’t get paid any overtime yet she somehow manages to make it look like she is the saint for ‘working so hard.’
+I’m sick of her trying to trample over me and possibly take my job.
+I do help her when I can but it’s not my responsibility to baby her if shes not finished.
 The boss thinks shes the greatest and she has been there a while.
-I don't know how to deal with her - be super nice, keep doing what I'm doing, or be a b*tch to her? sad
+I don’t know how to deal with her - be super nice, keep doing what I’m doing, or be a b*tch to her? :(

-Congratulations on your new job happy
+Congratulations on your new job :)

-Unfortunately if you do want to continue working there, I suggest you do not relaliate and become b-itchy towards her.
+Unfortunately if you do want to continue working there, I suggest you do not relaliate and become “b-itchy” towards her.

-If the receptionist is employed at the firm a lot longer then you, She may have built a solid working relationship with other work colleagues and you don't want your boss hearing negative feedbacks from them about you not fitting in.
+If the receptionist is employed at the firm a lot longer then you, She may have built a solid working relationship with other work colleagues and you don’t want your boss hearing negative feedbacks from them about you not “fitting” in.

 Remember your still on your 3 months probation period before you are officially a permanent full-time employee of this firm so don't jeopardise your chances.